-- 10. Choose the Gradient tool ( - 11.
+- 10. Choose the Gradient () tool. - 11.
 Drag from left to right across the waves to change how they fade away.
 If you want to experiment, dragging in other directions will fade the waves out differently. - 12.
 Now that we are done with the mask we must stop editing it.
-In the Appearance panel click Opacity to open the Transparency panel. - 13.
-Then click the thumbnail to the left of the mask to return to the regular artwork.

-- 14. Go to Select > Deselect. - 15.
-To see the completed art, go to View > Fit Artboard In Window. - 16.
+In the Appearance panel click Opacity to open the Transparency panel, then click the thumbnail to the left of the mask to return to the regular artwork. - 13.
+Go to Select > Deselect. - 14.
+To see the completed art, go to View > Fit Artboard In Window. - 15.
 Congratulations, you are on the way to saving the Earth and mastering Illustrator.

-If there are any other changes you want to make, you'd have to unlock the layers first.
+NOTE: If there were any other changes you want to make you'd have to unlock the layers first.
 Go into the Layers panel menu () and choose Unlock All Layers.